ErayEroglu/realtor-app/README.md

 ### Additional Notes

 - Users who want to sign up as buyers do not need a product key.
-- For admin and realtor sign-ups, a valid product key is required.
+- For admin and realtor registrations, a valid product key is required.
 The product key is generated using the provided email and user type and is hashed before validation.

 ## Conclusion